 MSP recipients have ongoing opportunities to participate in educational enrichment experiences, such as study abroad, undergraduate research, and professional/graduate school preparation and career development programs.
 MSP scholars also enjoy a wide range of experiences that focus on personal and professional development as well as service-learning.

 MSP scholarships are awarded on a competitive basis to students admitted to the Columbus campus for the autumn semester following high school graduation.
 Applicants must be U.S. citizens or legal permanent residents of the United States.
 For more information, please visit odi.osu.edu.

-The MSP is a very competitive diversity scholarship.
-Recipients of the MSP

-	scholarship typically rank in the top 10 percent of their graduating classes and

-	have an ACT composite score of 28 or higher or combined SAT Critical Reading and
+MSP is a very competitive diversity scholarship.
+Recipients of the MSP scholarship typically rank in the top 10 percent of their high school graduating classes, with middle-range ACT composite scores of 27–32 or combined SAT Critical Reading and Math scores of 1220–1420.
+Recipients generally bring experiences that will greatly enhance campus diversity.

-	Math score of 1260 or higher.
-Recipients also tend to possess strong backgrounds

-	and/or experiences that will greatly enhance campus diversity.

-	Note: Due to their values, these scholarships replace all other university merit

-	awards you may have been offered.
+Note: Due to their values, MSP scholarships replace all other university merit awards a student may have been offered.

 - The Excellence Scholarship is awarded to Ohio residents.
-This scholarship is

-	equivalent to the value of in-state tuition.
+This scholarship is equivalent to the value of in-state tuition.